ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 The new credentials appear in the table, and the connection strings are available as JSON in a click-to-copy field under _View Credentials_.

-### Using Service IDs
+#### Using Service IDs

 Because {{site.data.keyword.databases-for-mongodb}} is an IAM service, you can use [Service IDs](/docs/iam?topic=iam-serviceids) to manage access to your deployment.
 For example, by using an IAM-managed Service ID, that user gets a MongoDB user, a connection string in _Service Credentials_, and has API key access to the {{site.data.keyword.cloud_notm}} Databases API.
 If you have a Service ID, enter its information under _Select Service ID_.

-## Getting Credentials and Connection Strings from the command line
+### Creating Users and Getting Connection Strings from the command-line

-If you manage your service through the {{site.data.keyword.cloud_notm}} CLI and the [cloud databases plug-in](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference), you can generate a new user and connection strings with `cdb user-create`.
-For example, to create a new user for a deployment named "example-deployment", use the following command.
+If you manage your service through the {{site.data.keyword.cloud_notm}} CLI and the [cloud databases plug-in](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli), you can create a new user with `cdb user-create`.
+For example, to create a new user for an "example-deployment", use the following command.

 `ibmcloud cdb user-create example-deployment <newusername> <newpassword>`